-Consistent therapy is important from right from the start of diagnosis.
-The individual therapy components, their frequency and intensity are all agreed upon in consultation with a doctor and therapist.
+Consistent therapy is important right from the start of diagnosis.
+The individual therapy components, their frequency, and intensity are all agreed upon in consultation with a doctor and therapist.

 Along with manual lymph drainage and a proper skincare regiment, compression therapy is crucial.